miklevin/MikeLev.in/_posts/2023-05-10-i-m-building-better-blogging-to-replace-a-bygone-era.md

      └────────┘

 A conclusion?
 Hitting it home?
 Well, this is an article about ASCII diagrams, isn't it?
-Because nobody but me is ever going to used this system, because it's time has come and gone.
+Because nobody but me is ever going to [use this system](https://github.com/miklevin/yamlchop/), because it's time has come and gone.

 Or is it that it's time is just arriving as people clobbered by the confusion of the modern world could find a bit of peace and respite in one file for life